Special Topics in Environmental Sciences (390-0-02)

 Overview of class

-In this course, we will be focusing on the raster GIS environment, which is the core analytical aspect of GIS used and mostly for natural resource modeling and environmental analysis.
-Students will learn the raster structure and its advantages and limitations and will develop a strong understanding of the tools and techniques used to display, process, and analyze remotely sensed data, including appropriate raster data management and procedures; simple raster surface modeling and image interpretation; map algebra concepts using ArcGIS Spatial Analyst; proximity and dispersion modeling.
-Student will be assessed based on their class participation, weekly hands-on lab and a final project in which students will demonstrate their ability to apply new skills to a real-world situation of personal or professional interest.
+We will focus on the raster GIS environment, which is the core analytical GIS data structure used for natural resource modeling and environmental analysis.
+Students will learn the raster structure and its advantages and limitations; will learn tools and techniques used to display, process, and analyze remotely sensed data, including appropriate raster data management and procedures; raster surface modeling and image interpretation; map-algebra concepts using ArcGIS Spatial Analyst; proximity and dispersion modeling.
+Student will be assessed on in-class exercises, homework assignments, weekly labs, a final exam, and a final project in which students will demonstrate their ability to apply new skills to a real-world situation of academic interest by preparing and presenting a research poster.

 Registration Requirements